Devkon69/Liquidcash/README.md

  1.3 Giving Permissions

-Once you have installed all dependencies and cloned the repository, next step is to give read write and execute permissions to Titan folder.
+Once you have installed all dependencies and cloned the repository, next step is to give read write and execute permissions to  folder.
 For that, go to the directory where Liquidcash folder is located and then run:

 sudo chmod -R 777 Liquidcash/